chainguard-dev/edu/content/chainguard/chainguard-images/reference/kube-fluentd-operator/image_specs.md

 images: []
 menu:
   docs:
-    parent: "Kube-fluentd-operator"
+    parent: "kube-fluentd-operator"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all public variants of the Chainguard **Kube-fluentd-operator** Image.
+This page shows detailed information about all public variants of the Chainguard **kube-fluentd-operator** Image.

 ## Variants Compared
 The **kube-fluentd-operator** Chainguard Image currently has one public variant: